vankessel/vankessel.github.io/_drafts/intro-to-neural-networks-1.md

 ### Backpropagation

 Backpropagation is the meat of a neural network's training algorithm.
-It is how one finds the derivative of the loss function with respect of the weights.
+It is how one finds the gradient, the derivative of the loss function with respect to the weights.
+Using this gradient one can know how to update the weights of the network to reduce the loss and make better predictions.

+To perform backpropagation, an input from the dataset is fed into the network.
+Then the output of the network is compared to the corresponding expected output from the dataset using a loss function like the squared error.
+Once the loss is computed we can find the derivative of the loss with respect to the weights of the last layer of neurons.
+Using the notation from earlier, this is $$\frac{\partial C}{\partial w^{L}}$$ where $$C$$ is the loss of the function, and L is the total number of the layers in the network.

+This is where the back in "backpropagation" comes in.
+Remember the chain rule from calculus?
+A brief reminder: If you multiply two derivatives such that terms cancel out, you get another valid derivative.
+For example, $$\frac{\ \partial b}{\partial a} \cdot \frac{\partial c}{\partial b} = \frac{\partial c}{\partial a}$$.
+This can be applied to the neural network too.
+If you can find $$\frac{\partial w^{L}}{\partial w^{L-1}}$$, you can use the chain rule to easily find $$\frac{\partial C}{\partial w^{L-1}}$$.
+You repeat this process for each layer until it has gone through the whole network, then you have the gradient, which describes how the loss changes for any particular weight.
+The weights can then be updated by subtracting a small multiple of the gradient from the weights.
+This small multiple is called the [**learning rate**](https://developers.google.com/machine-learning/crash-course/reducing-loss/learning-rate), and often is set to decrease over training time to allow the network to settle into a [**local optimum**](https://en.wikipedia.org/wiki/Local_optimum).